-Answer: At first glance, the prophecy in Ezekiel 28:11-19 seems to refer to a human king.
-Tyre was the recipient of some of the strongest prophetic condemnations in the Bible (Isaiah 23:1–18; Jeremiah 25:22; 27:1–11; Ezekiel 26:1–28:19; Joel 3:4–8; Amos 1:9,10).
+Answer: At first glance, the prophecy in Ezekiel 28:11–19 seems to refer to a human king.
+The city of Tyre was the recipient of some of the strongest prophetic condemnations in the Bible (Isaiah 23:1–18; Jeremiah 25:22; 27:1–11; Ezekiel 26:1– 28:19; Joel 3:4–8; Amos 1:9, 10).
 Tyre was known for building its wealth by exploiting its neighbors.
-Ancient writers referred to the city of Tyre as a city filled with unscrupulous merchants.
+Ancient writers referred to Tyre as a city filled with unscrupulous merchants.
 Tyre was a center of religious idolatry and sexual immorality.
 The biblical prophets rebuked Tyre for its pride brought on by its great wealth and strategic location.
-Ezekiel 28:11-19 seems to be a particularly strong indictment against the King of Tyre in the prophet Ezekiel’s day, rebuking the king for his insatiable pride and greed.
+Ezekiel 28:11–19 seems to be a particularly strong indictment against the king of Tyre in the prophet Ezekiel’s day, rebuking the king for his insatiable pride and greed.

 Before his fall, Satan was indeed a beautiful creature (Ezekiel 28:12–13).
 He was perhaps the most beautiful and powerful of all the angels.
 The phrase “guardian cherub” possibly indicates that Satan was the angel who “guarded” God’s presence.
 Pride led to Satan’s fall.
 Rather than give God the glory for creating him so beautifully, Satan took pride in himself, thinking that he himself was responsible for his exalted status.
 Satan’s rebellion resulted in God casting Satan from His presence and will, eventually, result in God condemning Satan to the lake of fire for all eternity (Revelation 20:10).